GRAM: Generalization in Deep RL with a Robust Adaptation Module: Introduction

 \section{Introduction}

-Due to the diverse and uncertain nature of real-world settings, generalization is an important capability for the reliable deployment of data-driven, learning-based frameworks such as deep reinforcement learning (RL).
-Policies trained with deep RL must be capable of generalizing to a variety of different environment dynamics at deployment time, including both familiar training conditions and novel unseen scenarios, as the complex nature of real-world environments makes it difficult to capture all possible variations in the training process.
+\IEEEPARstart{D}{ue} to the diverse and uncertain nature of real-world settings, generalization is an important capability for the reliable deployment of data-driven, learning-based frameworks such as deep reinforcement learning (RL).
+Policies trained with deep RL must be capable of generalizing to a variety of different environment dynamics at deployment time, including both familiar training conditions and novel unseen scenarios, as the complex nature of real-world environments makes it difficult to capture all possible variations during training.

-Existing approaches to zero-shot dynamics generalization in deep RL have focused on two complementary concepts: adaptation and robustness.
-Contextual RL techniques \citep{hallak_2015} learn to identify and adapt to the current environment dynamics to achieve the best performance, but this adaptation is only reliable for the range of in-distribution (ID) scenarios seen during training.
-Robust RL methods \citep{nilim_2005,iyengar_2005}, on the other hand, maximize the worst-case performance across a range of possible environment dynamics, providing generalization to out-of-distribution (OOD) scenarios at the cost of conservative performance in ID environments.
+For complex robotics applications such as legged locomotion, existing deep RL approaches to zero-shot dynamics generalization have focused on two complementary concepts: adaptation and robustness.
+Contextual RL techniques~\cite{hallak_2015} such as teacher-student training~\cite{lee_j_2020_quadruped,kumar_2021,margolis_2024} learn to identify and adapt to the current environment dynamics to achieve the best performance, but this adaptation is only reliable for the range of in-distribution (ID) scenarios seen during training.
+Robust RL methods~\cite{nilim_2005,iyengar_2005} such as adversarial training~\cite{shi_2024}, on the other hand, maximize the worst-case performance across a range of possible environment dynamics, providing generalization to out-of-distribution (OOD) scenarios at the cost of conservative performance in ID environments.